Hilda-Enyioko/alx-practice/README.md

 ## CONTENT OF ALX-PRACTICE:

-1 0X03-git: This is used to practice git navigation, and git commands.
+1 git: This is used to practice git navigation, and git commands.

-2 alx-system_engineering-devops: This contains shell basics, shell permissions, shell redirection, and so on.
+2 system_engineering-devops: This contains shell basics, shell permissions, shell redirection, and so on.

-3 alx-low_level-programming: is used to practice c programming language.
+3 low_level-programming: is used to practice c programming language.